Music Production BA (Hons)

 UCAS code: M235

 Create, record and perform your own songs in an environment where your artistic talent will be nurtured.
-You’ll develop your craft in our state-of-the-art facilities.
+You’ll develop your craft in our well-equipped, on-campus studios.
 And specialist modules will help broaden your appreciation of music and sound.

-Ready to unleash your creativity and develop industry know-how?
-Studying our music production course, you’ll uncover music and sound’s diverse characteristics by exploring technology, sound design, production and mastering, and social media.
+Ready to develop and unleash your creative potential?
+Studying our music production course, you’ll uncover music and sound’s diverse characteristics by exploring technology, sound design, composition, production and mastering, and social media.
 And we’ll share advice on how to search for jobs in the music business.

 You’ll feel part of the industry even as a student.
 We regularly invite our connections to give guest lectures, so you can build your network and explore real challenges facing professionals.
 So when you finish your degree you’ll be ready to kick-start your career in the music industry.